 amila solihan / do reform (transformation to unbecome what you have

-became) shall have their reward with their Rabb / Lord, and on them
+became) shall have their reward with their Rabb / Lord (the one who nurtures, evolves and sustains), and on them

 shall be no khaufun / fear, nor shall they yahzanun / grieve.